randyparrs/genlayer-freelancer-market/README.md

 Follow this order and wait for FINALIZED at each step.
 Run get_summary first, then post_job, then accept_job with a freelancer address, then submit_deliverable with a URL, then verify_deliverable to trigger the AI check, then get_job to see the verdict.
 If rejected you can run resubmit_deliverable and verify_deliverable again.

+Note: the contract in this repository uses the Address type in the constructor as required by genvm-lint.
+When deploying in GenLayer Studio use a version that receives str in the constructor and converts internally with Address(owner_address) since Studio requires primitive types to parse the contract schema correctly.

 ---

 ## Resources